 The Lake Barkley Bridge carries US Route 68 and KY Route 80 across Lake Barkley near Cadiz in Trigg County, Kentucky.

-As part of the four-lane upgrades of US Route 68 and KY Route 80 in southern Kentucky, the old Lake Barkley Bridge was slated for replacement with a four-lane crossing.
+As part of the upgrading of US Route 68 and KY Route 80 to four lanes throughout southern Kentucky, the old Lake Barkley Bridge was proposed to be replaced with a modern four-lane crossing.

-The bridge selection process began in mid-2007, which included an arch, girder, conventional truss, and cable-stay designs.
-2 A tied-arch design unique to the state was selected on July 14, 2009, which would include four 11-foot travel lanes and an eight-foot pedestrian and cycling path.
+In mid-2007, the bridge selection process began which included evaluating arch, girder, conventional truss, and cable-stay designs.
+2 A tied-arch design unique to the state was selected on July 14, 2009.
+The proposed bridge would include four 11-foot travel lanes and an eight-foot pedestrian and cycling path.
 1

 - State: Kentucky